nikgraf/secsync/README.md

 TODO Idea: always have two active snapshots? easier to accept updates, it's not that simple and clear anymore

+### When to create a new Snapshot?

+- A user is removed from the document to enforce that no one can continue sharing updates with removed users.
+- A user is added to the document to make sure the new users only sees the current state from now on.
+The background is a privacy by default thinking.
+- The symmetric encryption is being rotated.

+Depending on the clients there can be different strategies:

+- When most clients don't store the state locally, but rather fetch the latest snapshot + updates, then snapshots should be produced more often.
+- When most clients store the state locally and regularily sync then regular snapshots are not desired.

 ## Benefits

 - When a collaborator leaves we can simply create a new snapshot we new key material.
 - When adding a collaborator and we create a new snapshot content of old changes are not revealed if the CRDT implementation supports tombstones e.g. Yjs.

+## Open Questions

+- Can the Poly1305 MAC be omitted since every message is anyway signed with the private key?

 ## Setup and Run the Demo